datstartup/ubuntuopenbox/_posts/2019-11-13-How-to-first-set-up-Raspberry-Pi-Headless.md

 Raspbian will move it to the proper place at /etc/wpa_supplicant/ at the first boot and automatically connect to the wifi specified in the file.

-*Note:* This is not me to invent the method, I read it somewhere on stackexchange when my HDMI cable broke and too lazy to connect it to a LAN cable.
+*Note:* It is not me to invent the method, I read it somewhere on stackexchange when my HDMI cable broke and could not access to a LAN port.
 Have been using it successfully ever since from Stretch to Buster.
 {: .notice--info}

 ### Enable SSH

 Create a empty file name *ssh*, without any extension, in the /boot directory.
-Raspbian will detect it during the first boot and enable SSH server on it.
+Raspbian will detect it during the first boot and enable SSH.

 *Note:* I found it here: [Raspberry Pi's documentation on SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/ "Raspberry Pi's documentation on SSH").
 {: .notice--info}